cnorick/curse-of-strahd-notes/Locations/The Wizard of Wines (W).md

 aliases: [Wizard of Wines, The Wizard of Wines, Wizard of the Wines, The Winery, Winary, WoW]
 ---

-- Druids = Forest Folk
+- Druids = Forest Folk, Mud Eaters

 ## The Timeline
 - **10 Years Ago**